Categories

 Leads change in their organization or community at large through participation in local business initiatives , not-for-profit organizations, volunteerism or social responsibility.
 17.0%

 Has made a positive impact on their business' internal culture by showing dedication to their employees' wellness and personal and professional development.
-16.0%
+Makes a conscious effort to develop and implement creative, effective practices tha 16.0%

 Has an innovative spirit and has demonstrated an exceptional level of performance and dedication to leadership.
 16.0%